Steven Sinofsky

 Steven Jay Sinofsky (born 1965) is an American businessman, investor and software engineer.
-He served as president of the Windows Division at Microsoft from July 2009 until his resignation on November 13, 2012.
+He was president of the Windows Division at Microsoft from July 2009 until his resignation in November 2012.

 In 1998 and in 2013, Sinofsky was a visiting scholar at Harvard Business School where he worked with students enrolled in a second year class on technology product development taught by Marco Iansiti and Stefan Thomke.

-As of 2012, Sinofsky is a board partner at Andreessen Horowitz, where he serves on boards of investments.
+As of 2012, Sinofsky is a board partner at Andreessen Horowitz, where he is on boards of investments.

 Early life

 Steven Sinofsky was born in New York City in 1965 to parents Marsha and David Sinofsky.
+His parents worked in the fashion industry, and Sinofsky has described his childhood as "a very classic first generation American Jewish kind of upbringing."

+In his youth, the family moved to Orlando, Florida, where they opened a business in sporting goods.
+Sinofsky's entry into computing was writing an accounting system for the family business on an Osborne 1.

-Growing up, Sinofsky attended Lake Brantley High School in Altamonte Springs, Florida.
+Sinofsky attended Lake Brantley High School in Altamonte Springs, Florida.

 Education and early career

 Sinofsky attained his Bachelor of Arts from Cornell University, after graduating cum laude in 1987, with a dual major in chemistry and computer science.
 He pursued his postgraduate education at the University of Massachusetts Amherst, where he studied under J. Eliot B. Moss in the area of object-oriented languages and databases, and acquired a Masters of Science in computer science in 1989.
 He also spent 3 semesters learning Russian while he was in college.

 In the summer of 1984 and 1985, Sinofsky interned at Martin Marietta Data Systems (now Lockheed Martin) in Orlando, Florida.
 He deployed some of the first IBM PC XT/3720 computers and taught the C programming language to full time engineers.